genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The buttons at the bottom of the section allow you to refresh the list based on your filtering criteria or clear your selection.

-3. The top right section contains **a boxplot of expression levels**.
+3. The top-right section contains **a boxplot of expression levels**.
 Each colour corresponds to a gene.
 Each boxplot corresponds to the distribution of a gene's expression levels in a group, and coloured circles represent the expression value of a specific gene in a specific sample.